wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

       A :term:`system's <system>` state is often represented by the variable :math:`\mathbf{x}`, a column vector with one entry per :term:`state`.

    statistically robust
       The property of a data processing algorithm which makes it resilient to a wide variety of inputs.
-Designing statistically robust algorithms on robots is important because real-world sensor data can often be unpredictable, but unexpected robot behavior is never desireable.
+Designing statistically robust algorithms on robots is important because real-world sensor data can often be unpredictable, but unexpected robot behavior is never desirable.
 See `Robust Statistics <https://en.wikipedia.org/wiki/Robust_statistics>`__ on wikipedia for more info.

    steady-state error
       :term:`Error <error>` after :term:`system` reaches equilibrium.